To paint rocks, you will need:

 TIME: 20 mins + drying time

-Last week I caught the rock painting bug and shared 10 fantastic ideas with you.
+Last week I caught the rock painting bug and shared 10 fantastic ideas to with you.
 Here are another 10 great reasons to paint rocks!

 11. Pet rocks